jim-at-jibba/micropython.nvim/README.md

 micropython_nvim is a plugin that aims to make it easier and more enjoyable to work on micropython projects in Neovim.
 See the [quickstart](#quickstart) section to get started.

+N.B.
+If you open an existing project that has an `.ampy` configuration file in the root directory, the plugin will automatically configure the port and baud rate for you.

 ## Goals

 - Allows you to run and upload your python files directly to your chosen micro-controller straight from Neovim